hanami/guides/content/v2.1/helpers/string-escaping.md

 ## Bypassing HTML escaping

-`raw` returns the given string marked as HTML-safe (regardless of its content), meaning it will not be escaped when included in your view's HTML.
+`raw` returns the given string marked as HTML safe (regardless of its content), meaning it will not be escaped when included in your view's HTML.

 **This is NOT recommended if the string is coming from untrusted user input.
 Use at your own peril.**